 John is the Board Chair of the Construction Scotland Innovation Centre and brings a wealth of industry experience.
-His career in the construction industry spans over 25 years, in which he has built three successful businesses that form Forster Group.
-He not only sits on the Construction Scotland Innovation Centre board but he is Chair of the Solar Trade Association, led the launch of STA Scotland in 2015 and advises the Scottish Government Energy Minister as a member of the Renewables Industry Advisory Group.
-With a long term interest and involvement in Skills development, John opened the industry’s first ‘Roofing Skills Academy.’
-John won Director of the Year in 2010 and 2011 (Institute of Directors).
+His career in the construction industry spans almost 30 years, in which he has built three successful businesses that form Forster Group.
+He also sits on the board of the Solar Trade Association, led the launch of STA Scotland in 2015 and advises the Scottish Government Energy Minister as a member of the Renewables Industry Advisory Group.
+With a long term interest and involvement in Skills development, John opened the industry’s first ‘Roofing Skills Academy’ in 2015.

 Transport Scotland, Programme manager

 Dr Blewett, who is Transport Scotland’s A9 Dualling Programme Manager, has a PhD from Heriot-Watt University and is a chartered civil engineer.
 She has worked in civil engineering research, private consultancy and the public sector and has been working for Transport Scotland since 2005 on a range of trunk road improvement projects.

 Assistant Director (Property & Capital Planning) NHS Scotland Health Facilities

 For the past two years John has been the Assistant Director (Property and Capital Planning) at NHS Scotland Health Facilities Scotland.
 His past experience ranges from being a Management Consultant with the Office of Government Commerce to Facilities Management Consultant at Gardiner & Theobald.